Dustin Skinner

-Dustin Skinner (born April 20, 1985) is an American former stock car racing driver.
+Dustin William Skinner (born April 20, 1985) is an American former stock car racing driver.
 He has competed in one NASCAR Craftsman Truck Series race, in 2008 at Martinsville Speedway.
 He is the son of Mike Skinner.

 Racing career

 Skinner started his racing career in 1998, driving go-karts.
 He later moved on to Fast Trucks at various Florida racetracks, and ran Daytona International Speedway as a part of the IPOWER Dash series in 2004.
 He tested a NASCAR Craftsman Truck at New Smyrna Speedway in October 2007.
 In October 2008, Skinner made his only NASCAR Craftsman Truck Series start at Martinsville Speedway, starting 31st and finishing 34th after an early-race incident in turn three derailed his efforts.
 The start came with Germain Racing, an affiliate of Toyota Racing Development, whom Skinner had also worked with in late model racing.
 The start with Germain came after a driver development program with Key Motorsports did not come to fruition; in March 2008 the team announced that they were looking to field Skinner in up to six Truck races that year, dependent on sponsorship.

 After his driving career finished, Skinner transitioned into a mechanic role, working in Florida to prepare racecars in that state.
 He also helps, along with brother Jamie Skinner, on father Mike Skinner's late model efforts.

 In 2020, Skinner came under fire for racist comments made regarding Bubba Wallace, the only Black full-time Cup Series driver in NASCAR, after a noose was found in Wallace's garage stall at Talladega Superspeedway.
 Skinner stated, "Frankly I wish they would've tied [the noose] to [Wallace] and drug him around the pits because he has single handedly destroyed what I grew up watching and cared about for 30 years now."
 Skinner later backtracked his statement, saying, "I disagree with what [Wallace] is doing, but it was stupidly foolish for me to say what I said and I truly regret every bit of it.
 If there was a way to take last night back I would.
 All I can do is say I'm sorry."